geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 If you are building your own app, you can choose to create your custom modes or force one of them by passing the `mode` parameter in the query string.

 For configuring plugins, see the [Configuring Plugins Section](plugins-documentation) and the [plugin reference page](./api/plugins)

+## Explanation of some config properties

+- loadAfterTheme is a flag that allows to load mapstore.js after the theme which can be versioned or not(default.css). default is false